What’s on your VC’s mind?

 Decision-Making in Ambiguity

-Organisations and their leaders work in an environment that often more ambiguity than clarity.
-With increasingly complex and rapidly changing political and economic environments, technological capabilities, and competition, as well as the agendas and priorities of new senior administrators, more decisions will have to be made with less data and certainty.
-CIOs and other senior leaders need to help their organisations make effective decisions and move forward even though the future is not obvious.
+Organisations and their leaders often work in an environment that has more ambiguity than clarity, due to increasingly complex and rapidly changing political and economic environments, technological capabilities, and competition, as well as the needs and priorities of a variety of internal and external stakeholders.
+More than ever, decisions are made with overwhelming levels of information and yet, greater uncertainty.
+Senior leaders need to help their organisations make sound decisions even when the future path is not clear.

 In the long run, professional success depends on your ability to make connections that reach up, across and outside your own organisation.